bleroy/FluentPath/README.md

 ![Moving files around with FluentPath](./doc/media/FluentPath1.png)

-The new fluent path library covers a fair part of what’s in System.IO in a single, convenient API.
+The new fluent path library covers a fair part of whatâ€™s in System.IO in a single, convenient API.
-Check it out, I hope you’ll enjoy it.
+Check it out, I hope youâ€™ll enjoy it.
 Suggestions and contributions are more than welcome.